ampache/ampache.org-api/docs/api-changelog.md

 ### Fixed

 * ALL
+  * Fixed Bearer token auth on all methods
   * handshake: runtime errors with bad username
   * handshake: Don't error on empty data counts
   * ping: Don't error on empty data counts